nathanieltse/Fin/README.md

 &nbsp;

->When category button are selected the browser will only display selected category's spending and present a show all button to show all records again.
+>When category button is selected the browser will only display selected category's spending and present a Show All button to show all records again.

 &nbsp;